🌿 Culturally Sensitive Immersive Experiences for Alleviating Migrant Loneliness

 • Through culturally tailored objects, activities and spaces, users are encouraged to reflect on their identity and foster a sense of belonging in their new home

-• The experience is currently designed subjective to Sri Lankan ethnic communities to explore it's effectiveness
+• The experience is currently designed subjective to Sri Lankan ethnic communities to explore its effectiveness

 Research Team